microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_setup.md

 ```powershell
 Invoke-Webrequest https://the.earth.li/~sgtatham/putty/latest/x86/putty.exe -OutFile C:\putty.exe
 ```
 Once you've got all those sorted, you're ready to deploy the environment.
 The environment will consist of a single **resource group** containing the Jenkins Master VM, connected to a single virtual network.
-One of the virtual machines will be the **Jenkins Master**, while the other will be a standard Ubuntu Linux VM, that will be configured using Jenkins, later in the lab series.
+Later in the lab, you'll deploy another standard Ubuntu Linux VM, that will be configured using Jenkins.

 ## Deployment Options

 Now, you have 2 options for deployment.

 1. **ARM Template & Custom Deployment** -> for this option, you will perform a new custom template deployment from Azure Stack, using a JSON file that will be provided for you.
 You will enter a number of key values for the parameters, and then deploy. **This is the quicker option**.
-2. **Create a Custom Marketplace Item for Deployment** -> for this option, in the same way you added an Ubuntu 14.04-LTS item to the Azure Stack Marketplace, you will add a new .azpkg to your Azure Stack, and configure the deployment from this, providing the same parameters as per option 1.
+2. **Create a Custom Marketplace Item for Deployment** -> for this option, in the same way you (optionally) added an Ubuntu 14.04-LTS item to the Azure Stack Marketplace, you will add a new .azpkg to your Azure Stack, and configure the deployment from this, providing the same parameters as per option 1.

 **The end result of both of these options is the same, however if you'd like to populate your gallery with more items, use option 2.**